+FORM 10-K

+(Mark One)

+▼ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2022

+OR

+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission file number: 814-01154

+AUDAX CREDIT BDC INC.

+(Exact name of registrant as specified in its charter)

+DELAWARE

+(State or other jurisdiction of incorporation or organization)

+47-3039124 (I.R.S.
+Employer Identification No.)

+101 HUNTINGTON AVENUE BOSTON, MASSACHUSETTS

+(Address of principal executive office)

+02199 (Zip Code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+None

-FORM 10-K (Mark One) ⊠ ANNUAL REPORT P URSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES S EXCHANGE ACT OF 1934 in a contract of the For the fiscal year ended D OR CCCIIIDCI 31, 2921 □ TRANSITION REPOR RT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURI TIES EXCHANCE ACT OF 1934 For the transition period from to Commission file numb AUDAX CREDIT (Exact name of registrant as sp DELAWARE (State or other jurisdiction of ncorporation or organization) 47-3039124 (I.R.S.
-Employer Identification No.) F 101 HUNTINGTON AVENUE 3OSTON, MASSACHUSETTS dress of principal executive office) 02199 (Zip Code) (617) 859-15 (Registrant's telephone number Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Common Stock, par value (Title of class Indicate by check mark if f the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if f the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No 区 Section 13 or 15(d) of the Securities Exchange Act of 1934 during the been subject to such filing requirements for the past 90 days.
-Yes whether the registrant has submitted electronically every Interactive ch shorter period that the registrant was required to submit such file Data File required to be submitted pursuant to Rule 405 of Regulation es).
-Yes □ No □ S-T during the r, a non-accelerated filer, a smaller reporting company, or an emerging ε and "emerging growth company" in Rule 12 b-2 of the Exchange Act. growth compan Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company Emerging growth company \boxtimes mpany, indicate by check mark if the registrant has elected not to upursuant to Section 13(a) of the Exchange Act. □ ise the extended transition period for complying with any new or revise d financial whether the registrant has filed a report on and attestation to its man of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered p agement's assessment of the effectiveness of its internal control over fundic accounting firm that prepared or issued its audit report. \Box nancial
+Securities registered pursuant to Section 12(g) of the Act:

+Common Stock, par value \$0.001 per share (Title of class)

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ☒ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $\square$ No $\boxtimes$ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\Box$ No $\Box$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12 b-2 of the Exchange Act.
+Large accelerated filer ☐ Accelerated filer ☐ Non-accelerated filer Smaller reporting company □ Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-As of December 31, 2021, there was no established public market for the registrant's common stock.
-The registrant had 43,166,536 shares of common stock, par value \$0.001 per share, issued and outstanding as of March 25, 2022.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes  No 🗵

-Date: 03/25/2022 03:44 PM

-Toppan Merrill

-Project: 22-1101-1 Form Type: 10-K

-Client: 22-1101-1_Audax Credit BDC Inc.10-K File: tm221101d1_10k.htm Type: 10-K Pg: 2 of 117
+Yes □ No ⊠ As of December 31, 2022, there was no established public market for the registrant's common stock.
+The registrant had 44,753,084 shares of common stock, par value \$0.001 per share, issued and outstanding as of March 20, 2023.

+Portions of the registrant's Proxy Statement for its 2023 Annual Meeting of Stockholders to be filed not later than 120 days after the end of the fiscal year covered by this annual report on Form 10-K are incorporated by reference into Part III of this annual report on Form 10-K.